jpraychev/tutorials/design-patterns/07.bridge/README.md

 The diagram represents the relationship between a base class called Vehicle and its child classes that inherit from it.
 Each child class must implement at least a `color()` method and additional methods (if needed) to better describe the class being created (car can have an engine, while the bike does not).
 As seen from above, there are lot of elements that are being duplicated and quite a lot of classes to implement something basic.
 On top of that, if we were to add more classes (another type of vehicle), we would need to create another class and subclass it.

 ## Example with bridge pattern
-The bridge pattern tries to solve the issue by creating separate classes or hierarcies so that, the original class (Vehicle in our case) will later composed of those new classes (Color() in our case).
+The bridge pattern tries to solve the issue by creating separate classes or hierarchies so that, the original class (Vehicle in our case) will later composed of those new classes (Color() in our case).
 The hierarchical structure of the bridge pattern is presented below.

 ![Without bridge pattern](assets/bridge-pattern.png)